Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Overview of Adaptation Paradigms of Agentic AI

 \subsubsection{T1: Agent-Agnostic Tool Adaptation}

 In the T1 paradigm, the agent $\mathcal{A}$ is kept fixed, and adaptation is applied to only the external tool set $\mathcal{T}$.
-This setting arises naturally when the agent is a powerful and robust closed-source API (such as GPT, Claude, or Gemini) that usually cannot be fine-tuned, or when the goal is to enhance the fixed agent by training specialized tools to complement the frozen agent, such as retrievers, rerankers, planners, simulators, or additional foundation models.
+The setting arises when the agent is a closed-source API (such as GPT, Claude, or Gemini) that cannot be fine-tuned, or when the goal is to augment a fixed agent by training specialized tools such as retrievers, rerankers, planners, simulators, or additional foundation models.
 In this sense, a ``tool'' in T1 primarily refers to a trainable model, regardless of whether it is a traditional machine-learning model or a large-scale foundation model.

 \paragraph{Optimization Objective.} The goal of T1 is to optimize the tool in an agent-agnostic manner:

 where $\mathcal{O}_{\text{tool}}(\mathcal{T})$ evaluates the quality of tool-produced results, often through metrics such as retrieval accuracy, ranking quality, simulation fidelity, or downstream task success.
 Since the agent is fixed and only $\mathcal{T}$ is trainable, T1 reduces to standard model training under various learning paradigms, such as supervised learning, contrastive learning, or reinforcement learning.